-- If too much of the tooth is missing, a crown may be another option.
+- Too much of the tooth is missing (in this case a crown could be a better option)